Concord's Colonial Inn

-Concord's Colonial Inn (also known as Colonial Inn) is a historic inn in Concord, Massachusetts, United States.
-Its original structure, which is still in use, was built in 1716.
+Concord's Colonial Inn (also known as Colonial Inn) is a historic inn in Concord, Massachusetts.
+Its original structure, still in use, was built in 1716.
 It became a hotel in 1889.

 The inn is included in the National Register of Historic Places as part of the listed Concord Monument Square–Lexington Road Historic District.
-The inn overlooks the square on its northern side, and is one of the oldest properties listed on the Register.
+It overlooks Monument Square on the square's northwestern side, and is one of the oldest properties listed on the Register.

-The inn, which was given its current name in 1900 after being known as The Colonial House (or The Colonial) for three years, has been a member of Historic Hotels of America since 2005.
+The inn was given its current name in 1900 after being known as The Colonial House (or The Colonial) for three years, and has been a member of Historic Hotels of America since 2005.